Best Internal Mobility Practices to Engage and Retain Employees

 Always provide a clear and easy-to-understand list of your professional accomplishments.
 Many job seekers make a mistake by describing the tasks they performed in previous positions, and this is irrelevant to the recruiter because they want to see what you've done.
 Simply said, your job description doesn't have any value to them.

-Including this section is still relevant because employees want to get as much information from you as possible (moreover, it’s a must in case you have little or no work experience).
+Including this section is still relevant because employers want to get as much information from you as possible (moreover, it's a must in case you have little or no work experience).
 Keep it simple and provide this:

 • Name of your school